-JPMorgan CEO Jamie Dimon Discusses AI, Prediction Markets, and Economic Outlook in Interviews
+JPMorgan CEO Jamie Dimon Discusses AI, Economy, and Future Work Trends in Interviews

 Key Facts

-- He expressed optimism that AI could contribute to safer cars, safer planes, and potential cures for cancer.
+- He expressed optimism that AI advancements could lead to safer cars and planes, and potential cures for cancer.

-- Dimon acknowledged that the American dream is becoming less attainable for many people and said he is working to address this issue.
+- Dimon acknowledged that the American dream is becoming less attainable for many and said he is working to address this.

 What Happened